adobe/spectrum-css/components/illustratedmessage/README.md

 # @spectrum-css/illustratedmessage

-> The Spectrum CSS illustratedmessage component
+> The Spectrum CSS illustrated message component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).